PelionIoT/mbl-docs/Docs/Porting/bsp-porting-guide.md

 For steps 1-6, the boot flow for AArch64 is the same as the AArch32 boot flow described in the previous section.
 Thereafter, the boot flow differs slightly:

 7. BL31 runs BL32, and then blocks waiting for BL32 to complete initialization.
-8. BL32 (Secure Payload, OP-TEE) runs and initializes.<!--initalizes itself, or something else?-->
+8. BL32 (Secure Payload, OP-TEE) runs and initializes.
 9. BL31 (SoC AP Firmware, Secure Monitor) resumes and runs BL33 (Normal World Firmware, U-Boot).
 BL31 continues to run in the system.
 10. BL33 orchestrates the loading and running of the Rich OS.

-11. The secure boot chain process has now completed.<!--is that really a step-->
+The secure boot chain process is now complete.

 See the [Basic Signing Flow document](basic-signing-flow.md##-a-name-section-2-1-a-2-1-the-generic-tf-a-secure-boot-chain) for a more detailed description of the AArch64 secure boot flow.<!--we determined this wasn't ready for publishing, so I can't link to the doc on the docs site.
 Should we remove the link, or link to GitHub?0-->